aleister1102/urlx/README.md

     # Expected output: URLs found by nuclei scans
     ```

-9.  **Process `nuclei` output and extract only IP addresses from URLs:**
+9.  **Process `nuclei` output and extract only IP addresses and their ports from URLs:**
     ```bash
     nuclei -l targets.txt | ./uwu nuclei -ip
-    # Expected output: A list of unique IP addresses from the URLs
+    # Expected output: A list of unique IP:port pairs (e.g., 91.184.63.175:3000) from the URLs
     ```

 ## 📝 Notes